 If you haven't noticed, not much has been moving along quickly in the past few months.
-Time has seemed to standstill since the beginning of the pandemic given how we are spending more time at home in find ourselves with fewer things to do than we had just a few months previous.
-While this may not be as true today as it was a few months ago I'm sure many of you are like me and sometimes think that the days are running together more than ever before.
+Time has seemed to a standstill since the beginning of the pandemic, given how we are spending more time at home in find ourselves with fewer things to do than we had just a few months previous.
+While this may not be as true today as it was a few months ago, I'm sure many of you are like me and sometimes think that the days are running together more than ever before.
 Distinguishing between a Monday and a Thursday isn't as easy when all the days feel the same.

 Improve your communication skills during this pandemic

 there is an old saying that goes something along the lines of the best time to have planted a tree was 20 years ago, and the second-best time to plant a tree is right now.
 This means that if you need food, shelter, or just a shady place to relax, the best time to have prepared for that need would have been to plant the tree years ago.
 That tree could have grown and matured, and you would have had the word, shade, or fruit from the tree to eat when the need arose years later.
 However, since we can't go back in time, the next best time to plant that tree would be now.
 Don't wait on something simply because you are frustrated or feel like the moment has escaped improving your life.

 The same rule applies to learning and developing good communication skills.
 Nobody comes out of the womb as a good communicator.
 This is obvious since none of us go out of the womb knowing how to talk as newborns.
 We have to learn how to speak, and more importantly, learn how to listen over time and with practice.
 Some of us learn communication skills at an early age and then develop them further as we become adults.
 Others struggle with learning these skills and therefore have more problems as we develop relationships due to our inability or unwillingness to communicate well.